 Conditions of Community Hall Hire

-In addition to the standard inclusions of Conditions of Hire, the following temporary conditions apply during the reopening of halls in response to Covid-19.
-In the 1st phase of reopening halls 16 halls will be available for hire.
-Due to the reduced number of facilities available for hire regular hire groups will be given priority for booking requests.
+In addition to the standard inclusions of Conditions of Hire, the following temporary conditions apply during the reopening of halls in response to COVID-19.
 Please review all conditions prior to making a request for hire.

-- Hirers are required to record the names of attendees who stay at the facility for at least 15 minutes
+- Hirers are required to record the names of attendees who stay at the facility for 15 minutes or more

 The conditions listed above will be reviewed on an ongoing basis as advice is provided by the State and Federal Government.